EXPLAINER-What is the U.S. threat to trigger 'snapback' of U.N. sanctions on Iran? | Law-Order

 EXPLAINER-What is the U.S. threat to trigger 'snapback' of U.N. sanctions on Iran?

-U.S. President Donald Trump's administration plans to try this week to trigger a return of all U.N. sanctions on Iran after the U.N.
-Security Council rejected Washington's bid to extend an arms embargo on the country.
+U.S. President Donald Trump's administration is expected on Thursday to trigger a process aimed at restoring all U.N. sanctions on Iran after the U.N.
+Security Council rejected a U.S. bid to extend a conventional arms embargo on the country.

 Here is a look at the events leading to this showdown and an explanation of what could happen next.
 WHY IS THE ARMS EMBARGO ON IRAN EXPIRING?

 The Security Council imposed an arms embargo on Iran in 2007.
-The embargo is due to expire in mid-October, as agreed to under the 2015 nuclear deal among Iran, Russia, China, Germany, Britain, France and the United States that prevents Tehran from developing nuclear weapons in return for economic sanctions relief.
+The embargo is due to expire in mid-October, as agreed to under the 2015 nuclear deal among Iran, Russia, China, Germany, Britain, France and the United States that seeks to prevent Tehran from developing nuclear weapons in return for economic sanctions relief.
 That accord is enshrined in a 2015 Security Council resolution.

 In 2018, U.S. President Donald Trump quit the accord reached under his predecessor Barack Obama, calling it "the worst deal ever."
 The United States failed on Friday in a bid to extend the Iran embargo at the Security Council.